Rust unit testing: test types

 Understand the building blocks for automated testing in Rust

-So you have finally learned Rust and are writing cool projects with it?
+So, you have finally learned Rust and are writing cool projects with it.
 Awesome!
-However, as soon as your project starts being useful and solving some actual use cases, you realize that the quality of your code is important.
+However, as soon as your project becomes useful and solves real use cases, you realize that code quality is important.
 Not only that.
 The larger and more complex your project becomes, the harder it is to manually test every bit of functionality after a change.

 Writing automated tests is one of the most amusing and intellectually rewarding aspects of software development.
-It helps you break the problem into the right bite-sized parts and let you know when you have properly solved them.
+It helps you break the problem into the right bite-sized parts and lets you know when you have properly solved them.
 Thus, for a long while, I have wanted to write a book on this topic.
-However, I never find the time to put the content together and I have decided to release a series of articles on Rust automated testing that contain and extend the contents that I have delivered in some of my courses and workshops.
+However, I never find the time to put the content together and I have decided to release a series of articles on Rust automated testing that will contain and extend the material I have delivered in some of my courses and workshops.

 In this first article, I want to cover the basics of unit testing in Rust; the building blocks.
 I will briefly explain the syntax, but I'd like to go further and get you into the mindset of writing automated tests for the win.
-I will expand it to some other aspects in future articles, but, at the very least, I hope this is a gentle introduction to the concepts behind testing, starting by what to test and how to test it.
+I will expand on this in future articles, but at the very least, I hope this is a gentle introduction to the concepts behind testing, starting with what to test and how to test it.

-Although I have some material on the tools used for testing, I will start with plain vanilla Rust, because this is all that we need to understand and write good tests.
-Sharpen your favorite editor –I will be using Emacs here– and your mind and, if this your first experience with automated testing, get ready to change the way you look at your code.
+Although I have some material on the tools used for testing, I will start with plain-vanilla Rust, because that is all we need to understand and write good tests.
+Sharpen your favorite editor –I will be using Emacs here– and your mind.
+And, if this is your first experience with automated testing, get ready to change the way you look at your code.
 There is no way back.

 Basic Unit Testing

 First things first.
-I'm not going to make any assumptions on your background on unit testing.
-Hence, the safest way to start is by describing the "building blocks" for adding tests to your code and then we will write one of each type, step by step.
+I'm not going to make any assumptions about your background in unit testing.
+Hence, the safest way to start is by describing the "building blocks" for adding tests to your code, and then we will write one of each type, step by step.

 There are three types of tests that we can write in a language like Rust.
 Those are:

-where we test the interactions between different type instances of our program.
+- where we test the interactions between different instances of types of our program.

 Don't worry if this seems too abstract or not obvious right away.
-It will be clearer when we start writing the code, but you can use this taxonomy later to understand how to approach each type of test later on.
+It will be clearer once we start writing code, but you can use this taxonomy later to understand how to approach each test type.
 So, let's begin with some actual code.

 Project creation

-We will start by creating a new project using cargo.
+We will start by creating a new project using Cargo.
 We all have learned from movies that working for the bad guys can be very profitable, so we are going to devote our new project to evil plans to rule the world.
-I have chosen the name of the project accordingly and I hope that you like it.
+I have chosen the project's name accordingly and I hope that you like it.

 cargo new detestable-me